JeffDeCola/my-go-examples/structs-methods-interfaces/README.md

 ## FUNCTIONS

-As seen above Functions just use input and output
+As seen above Functions just use input and output.

 But we can do better using a method.